-Hospitals can improve their thoroughness of terminal room disinfection through fluorescent monitoring
+Hospitals can improve their thoroughness of terminal room disinfection through fluorescent monitoring and feedback/education

-FIGURE 4.
+PIGURE 4.
 A comparison of the results of the 3 previously published multisite studies compared with results from the Iowa project.
 White bars represent the average baseline TDCs and black bars represent the average final TDCs for sites that completed each study.